skitsanos/py-task-runner/README.md

 - **Command-Line Interface**: Offers a simple and intuitive command-line interface for specifying the file containing the tasks and the type of tasks, enhancing user convenience and flexibility.

+## Number of workers

+Calculating the optimal number of num_workers for a ThreadPoolExecutor in Python depends on the nature of the tasks and the characteristics of the system on which the code is running.
+There are two primary types of tasks:

+- **CPU-bound tasks**: These tasks are limited by the speed of the CPU.
+Examples include mathematical computations, data processing, etc.
+- **I/O-bound tasks**: These tasks are limited by input/output operations, such as reading/writing files, network operations, etc.

+### For CPU-bound Tasks

+The optimal number of workers is usually close to the number of CPU cores available, as having more workers than cores will not significantly improve performance and can even degrade it due to context switching and other overheads.

+### For I/O-bound Tasks

+The optimal number can be higher than the number of CPU cores because these tasks often wait for I/O operations to complete and do not continuously use the CPU.
+The exact number can vary significantly based on the nature of the I/O operations, the speed of the I/O subsystem, network latency, etc.

+A common heuristic is to use 2-4 times the number of CPU cores, but this can be adjusted based on the specific characteristics of the tasks and the I/O system.

 ## Usage

 The application is designed to be user-friendly and can be easily executed from the command line.
 Users can specify the